Hector7500/simple_chat/README.md

 ## Prerequisites
-* To use the API I made a postman collection [Postman Scripts](https://github.com/Hector7500/simple_chat/blob/master/postman/simple_chat.postman_collection.json)
+* To use the API I made a postman collection [Postman Scripts](https://github.com/Hector7500/simple_chat/blob/master/postman/simple_chat.postman_collection.json) which can just be imported in the postman applicaiton.
 * You will also need to have PostgreSQL version > 9.1 (This is due to UUID) I used PostgreSQL version 11